tdnguyen27/predicting-model-for-recipes/README.md

 |'rating'|Rating given|
 |'review'|Review text|
 ### First Part
-This will be the data cleaning and exploration in discovering relationships between the features of our dataset.
+This will be the data cleaning and exploration in discovering relationships between the features of the dataset.
 ### Second Part
-This will be the assessment of Missingness of certain columns and then proceed to run a hypothesis test answering the question: **What is the relationship between calories and average rating of recipes?**
+This will be the assessment of missingness of certain columns and then proceeding to run a hypothesis test answering the question: **What is the relationship between calories and average rating of recipes?**
 ### Last Part
 This will be the creation of my prediction model focused on predicting the calories of a recipe.
 # Data Cleaning and Exploration
 ## Cleaning
 1. Left merge recipes dataset with interactions dataset.
-Now the reviews of a recipe along with the rating of the recipe in our new dataframe food with **234429** rows.
+Now for every recipe there is a rating and review for it.
+The new dataframe **food** has **234429** rows.
-2. Replace all 0 values in 'rating' column with np.nan values.
-This is important to do because a rating of 0 doesnt mean that it was rated very lowly therefore considered "bad" recipe, but rather that no rating exists for that particular recipe.
+2. Replace all 0 values in 'rating' column with null values.
+This is important to do because a rating of 0 doesn't mean that it was rated very lowly thus considered a "bad" recipe, but rather that no rating exists for that particular recipe.
 3. Find the average rating of a recipe and add that as a column.
-This is important to do because the same recipe can appear more than once because there may be multiple reviews thus multiple ratings from different users for one recipe.
+This is also important to do since the same recipe can appear more than once because there may be multiple reviews thus multiple ratings from different users for one recipe.
 4. Convert ingredients, tags, and steps columns to lists values.
   - Although it looks like a list it is actually a string object.
 Clean up the string formatting and convert to a list.
 5. Convert submitted and date columns to datetime objects